As the Sultan of my computer, I declare this review to be... something. I don't have a real joke here. I'm sorry.

 Why I Prefer the Original

 Boy, oh boy.
 Doesn’t that already sound like the pompous cliché?
-It’s easy to say that nothing will beat the original when it comes to many new adaptations of a past source material.
+It’s easy to say that nothing will beat the original when it comes to many new adaptations of past source material.
 I’m one that knows that most remakes don’t work or are simply unnecessary, but I always want to give them a chance to prove their worth.
-I want to be entertained by film, that’s why I watch it.
+I want to be entertained by the film, that’s why I watch it.
 Even if I believe a film will most likely be terrible, I still try to at least keep a shred of optimism in hopes that it will be good in some way.
 I did exactly that here with this remake and I don’t believe that it is necessary or proves any reason as to why it exists, but it still at least managed to entertain me.
 However, that doesn’t excuse it from some the things it did wrong.
 Aside from the criticisms I mentioned previously.

 The characters, outside of Aladdin and Genie, aren’t nearly as charismatic or memorable as they were in the animated film.
 The Sultan character (Navid Negahban), Jasmine’s father, is bland here.
 Jasmine herself is as generic as generic can be.
 Even Rajah the tiger, Iago the parrot, and the magic carpet from the original felt more colorful as characters; in this remake though, they are nothing characters.
 Blank slates that benefit practically jack in the way of secondary characters.
 With all that though, the worst offender in the character department is that of Jafar, played by Marwan Kenzari.
 Not to say that Kenzari’s performance was by definition bad, but he was a severely underwhelming antagonist and that is mainly due to his performance.
 There’s nothing intimidating about Jafar here, nothing that makes me see him as any sort of legitimate threat.
 Jafar comes across as a whiny, privileged brat that the makeup artists tried too hard at making him look sexy.
 It was distracting how much this villain failed at leaving an impression.